Special military cell flows weapons and equipment into Ukraine

 Shifting to this all-inclusive program of equipping, training and sustaining the flow of weapons and synchronizing the shipments with training has posed growing challenges to the coordination center.

 “It’s definitely a more complex task,” said Brig.
 Christopher King, the top British officer in the center.
 “What I would say is, they are very easy to train and very committed.”
-The coordination center typically works on shipments two months out, Heinz said.
-In addition to the weapons and ammunition the Pentagon announced last week — the 16th round the Biden administration has approved since August — Heinz said that two more shipments are in the pipeline.

-The admiral did not provide details of the future shipments, which will require President Joe Biden’s approval.

 For now, senior officials say the allies are standing firm behind Ukraine’s fight.